Key Takeaways

-The Dragon Boat Festival (端午节, Duānwǔjié) is an official public holiday in Mainland China.
-Also called the Double Fifth Festival, it’s celebrated on the 5th day of the 5th month of the Chinese lunar calendar (农历, nónglì).
+The Dragon Boat Festival (端午节, Duānwǔjié) is one of China's most energetic traditional holidays and an official public holiday in Mainland China.
+Also called the Double Fifth Festival, it is celebrated on the fifth day of the fifth month of the Chinese lunar calendar (农历, nónglì).

 Chinese racing dragon boat

-The Dragon Boat Festival is a traditional Chinese holiday that has been around in various forms for thousands of years.
-Its modern celebration blends multiple older traditions, and two main stories are often used to explain where the holiday came from.
+The Dragon Boat Festival has existed in various forms for thousands of years.
+Its modern celebration blends several older traditions, and two main stories are commonly used to explain where the holiday came from.

 The suicide of Qu Yuan